blog

 Remember, eating food that you enjoy does not make you a failure!
 It actually allows you to honor yourself and your body.
 When we challenge the food police and our food rules and eat the foods that are intimidating, we are slowly breaking down the walls of diet culture to reach food freedom.

-Evaluate your belief system about food and your body
+2. evaluate your belief system around food and body

 Think about your thoughts and beliefs around food, and pay attention to what may actually be a disordered thought.
 For example, one may sound like “I need to eat less carbs, they are bad for me.”
 Many of these thoughts have become automatic to us, and are typically deeply rooted inside us.